 A. “Best vacuum” is a bit of a subjective term.
-If you live in a home with medium to large-size rooms, you will probably want an upright vacuum, a canister vacuum, or a robotic vacuum to take on the bulk of your cleanup.
+If you live in a home with medium to large rooms, you will probably want an upright vacuum, a canister vacuum or a robotic vacuum to take on the bulk of your cleanup.
 Some people in this situation like to purchase a stick vacuum cleaner for supplemental work in between deep cleanings.
 This is assuming that you have standard floor types: bare floors in your kitchen area and pile carpet in other specific rooms.
 (If you have a high-pile carpet or even a medium-pile carpet, an upright should be one of your top considerations.)

 If you live in a smaller apartment or home, you may be able to get by with a stick vacuum cleaner.
 A robovac would work in a smaller home as well.
-Stick vacs tend to work on all floor types, but read the product specs to be sure.
+Stick vacs tend to work on all floor types, but you should read the product specs to be sure.